deiman/mightycrawler/README.md

 All options for running mightycrawler are given in the crawler.properties file:

+* startURL
-	startURL: Where to start crawling.
+Where to start crawling.
 URL must end with a "/".

+* includeURL
-	includeURL: Restrict crawling and downloading to URLs matching this regex.
+Restrict crawling and downloading to URLs matching this regex.
 Defaults to everything under startURL.

+* excludeURL
-	excludeURL: Among the included URLs, exclude any matching this regex.
+Among the included URLs, exclude any matching this regex.
 Defaults to none (don't exclude any).

+* includeLinkExtraction
-	includeLinkExtraction: Restrict link extraction to content types matching this regex.
+Restrict link extraction to content types matching this regex.
 Defaults to none (if nothing is specified).

+* excludeLinkExtraction
-	excludeLinkExtraction: Among the included content types, do not perform link extraction on content types matching this regex.
+Among the included content types, do not perform link extraction on content types matching this regex.
 Defaults to none (don't exclude any).

+* includeContent
-	includeContent: Restrict downloading to content types matching this regex.
+Restrict downloading to content types matching this regex.
 Defaults to none (if nothing is specified).

+* excludeContent:
-	excludeContent: Among the included content types, exclude any matching this regex. defaults to none (don't exclude any).
+Among the included content types, exclude any matching this regex. defaults to none (don't exclude any).

+* includeBinaryFile
-	includeBinaryFile: Content at URLs having content types matching this regex pattern is not downloaded and not parsed - instead the URLs are gathered in a separate file for possible later processing.
+Content at URLs having content types matching this regex pattern is not downloaded and not parsed - instead the URLs are gathered in a separate file for possible later processing.
 Only URLs matching the link extraction filter will be considered.
 Also, only links that are found inside href attributes will be found.

+* excludeBinaryFile
-	excludeBinaryFile: Among the included content types, exclude any matching this regex.
+Among the included content types, exclude any matching this regex.
 Defaults to none (don't exclude any).

+* binariesFile
-	binariesFile: URLs to binary files will be gathered in this file.
+URLs to binary files will be gathered in this file.
 If the name is blank no file will be generated.

+* userAgent
-	userAgent: The user agent the crawler identifies itself as.
+The user agent the crawler identifies itself as.

+* defaultPage
-	defaultPage: When storing storing pages to disk, any page URLs ending with "/" will have the string given here appended to the path.
+When storing storing pages to disk, any page URLs ending with "/" will have the string given here appended to the path.
 Else the URL would map to a file system directory (thus no content could be stored there).

+* defaultEncoding
-	defaultEncoding: Use this encoding to store content unless content-type is specified in the HTTP response header.
+Use this encoding to store content unless content-type is specified in the HTTP response header.

+* downloadThreads
-	downloadThreads: Number of threads for downloading.
+Number of threads for downloading.

+* parseThreads
-	parseThreads: Number of threads for parsing content, looking for URLs.
+Number of threads for parsing content, looking for URLs.

+* saveThreads
-	saveThreads: Number of threads used for saving content to disk.
+Number of threads used for saving content to disk.

+* maxPages
-	maxPages: Stop after downloading this number of pages.
+Stop after downloading this number of pages.

+* downloadDelay
-	downloadDelay: Each download thread waits this number of seconds before it starts.
+Each download thread waits this number of seconds before it starts.

+* crawlerTimeout
-	crawlerTimeout: Stop crawling if no new URLs are discovered within this number of seconds.
+Stop crawling if no new URLs are discovered within this number of seconds.

+* outputDirectory
-	outputDirectory: Where to put the downloaded web pages.
+Where to put the downloaded web pages.
 MANDATORY.

+* reportDirectory
-	reportDirectory: Where to put download statistics.
+Where to put download statistics.
 MANDATORY.

+* reportSQL
-	reportSQL: SQL statements that are run against the crawler database after completion.
+SQL statements that are run against the crawler database after completion.
 Output is sent to the filename specified.
 Syntax: SQL1@reportfile1.txt|SQL2@reportfile2.txt|....

 Tables in the crawler database